Free Application for Federal Student Aid (FAFSA)

 Applying for financial aid almost always begins with completing a Free Application for Federal Student Aid (FAFSA).
-When students submit the FAFSA, they are applying for federal forms of student aid including grants, work-study, and loans.
+When students submit the FAFSA, they are applying for federal financial aid including grants, work-study funding, and loans.

 The U.S. Federal Department of Education uses the information students, parents of students, and/or spouses of students provide on the FAFSA to determine the students' eligibility for federal financial aid.
 Many states, including Kansas, also use the FAFSA to determine your eligibility for state financial aid programs.